MohWasil/AI-Based_Air-Quality-Prediction-and-Classification_System/README.md

-# AI Driven Air-Quality-Prediction-and-Classification monitor system.
+# 🌍💨 AI Driven Air-Quality-Prediction-and-Classification monitor system 📊🌱
-This project develops a real-time air quality prediction system that collects historical and real-time data from the NEPA and OpenWeather API.
-The data is preprocessed with techniques like outlier correction and feature engineering, and then analyzed using machine learning models (Random Forest, XGBoost) for classification and deep learning models (LSTM, TSMixer) for pollutant concentration forecasting.
-Hyperparameter tuning and explainable AI techniques like SHAP and LIME are used to improve model performance and interpretability.
+This project develops a real-time air quality prediction system that collects historical and real-time data from the `NEPA` and `OpenWeather API`.
+The data is preprocessed with techniques like outlier correction and feature engineering, and then analyzed using machine learning models `(Random Forest, XGBoost)` for classification and deep learning models `(LSTM, TSMixer)` for pollutant concentration forecasting.
+Hyperparameter tuning and explainable AI techniques like `SHAP` and `LIME` are used to improve model performance and interpretability.
 The system is deployed in a real-time environment, with a web application for visualizing air quality data and mobile-based alerts to keep users informed of air quality changes.

-**Project Consist of these steps:**
+**🔧 Project Consist of these steps: 📝**
-  **1. Data Collection:**
+  **1. 📊 Data Collection:**
   Data is been collected from NEPA (National Environmental Protection Agency) of Afghanistan & OpenWeather for ten days.

-  **2. Data Preprocessing:**
+  **2. 🧹 Data Preprocessing:**
   * For this project Advance Preprocessing methods are used such as using **FTLRI** & **KNN** for imputation.
   * **K-means clustring** to cluster the locations.
   * **Lag & Rolling** for making history the dataset. and other methods.

- **3. Models Used:**
+ **3. 🤖 Models Used:**
  Models selected for the project is RandomForest for classification and TSMixer for Regression. in addition to this Reinforcment learning PPO model is used to make more robust unexpected features in the future.